fbsamples/caldera-security-tests/README.md

     uses: fbsamples/caldera-security-tests/.github/workflows/srp.yaml@main
 ```

-You can use the outcomes of these workflow runs to gate
+The outcomes of these workflow runs can
-updates for your CALDERA deployments if a security regression
+be used to gate updates for your CALDERA deployments if a security regression is
-in the latest CALDERA release is detected.
+detected in the latest CALDERA release.

-### Locally
+### Run TTP Runner Locally

 Create vulnerable test environment, run the [first XSS](https://github.com/metaredteam/external-disclosures/security/advisories/GHSA-5m86-x5ph-jc47),
 and tear the test environment down: